 A change in the fit of partial dentures

 The most well-known cost effective and least invasive (non-surgical) treatment to treat periodontal disease is called scaling and root planing.
 This type of periodontal/gum disease treatment or "deep cleaning" is done around deep gum pockets (typically greater than 4mm) to remove bacterial toxins (plaque and tartar) and to smooth the tooth root.
 This is done in one or two appointments.

 It is recommended that patients that have undergone scaling and root planing follow up with gum maintenance visits to maintain improved pockets every 3-4 months which helps reduce inflammation.
 Maintenance is always less expensive than repair.
 If you have gotten out of the routine of regularly scheduled exams and cleanings, there may be a little repair to get you back into maintenance phase.
 Once you are back in the maintenance routine, we will do everything we can to keep you on schedule, and on the road to healthy gums and beautiful smiles.

-See the amenities at Dominion Dental Spa to make your experience even better.
+See the amenities at our dental office Dominion Dental Spa to make your experience even better.
 Call us today at 210-567-1150.